It’s that time of year again, Black History Month. Dedicated to the ones who survived 2020, and the ones who didn’t. Let’s do it. With tentacles.

 I am apt to suspect the Negroes, and in general all other species of men, to be naturally inferior to the whites.
 There never was any civilized nation of any other complection than white, nor even any individual eminent in action or speculation.
 No ingenious manufactures among them, no arts, no sciences…Such a uniform and constant difference could not happen, in so many countries and ages, if nature had not made an original distinction between these breeds of men–David Hume, Of National Characters, 1753, a footnote

 See there?
-And that’s not your run-of-the-mill everyday slack-jawed Pepe the Frog, Egg Avatar, Russian Bot, Trump acolyte with 12 followers either.
-Nor is it a guy who writes speeches for the White House.
-In 2019.
+And that’s not your run-of-the-mill everyday slack-jawed Pepe the Frog, Egg Avatar, Russian Bot, QAnon Trump acolyte with 12 followers either.
 That’s David Hume, the great Scottish philosopher of the Enlightenment–you know, that age of reason and intellect that gave us nice things like natural rights, freedom, liberty, etc.?
 Also gave us the fruits of natural scientific racism.
 And it’s trickled down, by many others of his ilk (smart reasonable and pleasant white fellows–some very fine people on both sides, you know) to permeate our institutions, popular thinking and our understandings of history.

 If you’ve never heard of black figures in US history like Benjamin Banneker or Elijah McCoy and Mary Church Terrell, but you’ve heard of white figures like Thomas Edison, the Wright Brothers and Susan B. Anthony, there’s a reason for that–racism.
-If you’ve never heard of the Tulsa riot of 1921 until an HBO show about a fictional blue guy, there’s a reason for that.
+If you’ve never heard of the Tulsa riot of 1921 until an HBO show about a fictional blue guy and another one with Shoggoths, there’s a reason for that.
 These black figures, and events, were not deemed important or as worthy as their white counterparts.
-So you can go through grades 1-12, even through college, and never manage to run across them unless you take *distinct* classes on African-American studies, history, etc.
+So you can go through grades 1-12, even through college, and never manage to run across them unless you take *distinct* classes on African American studies, history, etc.

 That’s why there’s a Black History Month, to honor and acknowledge those elements of history that were too long ignored or are given short thrift or just left the hell out.
 Got it?
 Good.